Search Through Time

 Query: "architecture decisions in Q1 2024"

-Result: Original decision memos with Q1 context, before you knew what would break
+Result: Original decision memos with Q1 context, plus evolution chains showing how decisions changed after

 Compliance Audit